 The most beneficial point of the new tax is that the payment of it could be postponed, thus allowing to reinvest it into operations, investment vehicles or simply keep the cash.
 By paying the tax later the company benefits from the time value of the postponed tax payment.

 From my experience I can give you some practical advice:

 for local individual shareholders, the new tax is more attractive due to the fact that they do not pay dividend tax anymore.
-The new tax rate is 20% of the gross dividends instead of previous 15% Latvian corporate income tax and 10% personal income tax.
+The new tax rate is 20% of the gross dividends instead of previous 15 % Latvian corporate income tax and 10% personal income tax.
 Latvian tax residents pay no tax on of the dividends they obtain from abroad.
-To sup up, Latvia is becoming a interesting destination to save taxes on profits repatriated from overseas investments;
+To sup up, Latvia is becoming a magnificent destination to save taxes on profits repatriated from overseas investments;

 for foreign individual shareholders who are holding shares in a Latvian company, it is a great idea to reconsider their investments.
 If they plan to distribute profits, the tax payable in Latvia will most likely not be credited against the dividend tax payable in their residence countries.
 As an alternative key to save profit a foreign owner is able to: